 1- Lost Time

-All the time you spend dating a commitment-phobic man who wants no future with you is time you could be spending trying to find a man who truly loves you and wants to be with you.
+All the time you spend dating a commitment phobic men who wants no future with you is time you could be spending trying to find a Compliments for men who truly loves you and wants to be with you.
 If you also get attached to him, it might take some time to get over the breakup and work on yourself so that you’re ready to meet the right partner for you.

 Wouldn’t you rather get started on that process sooner rather than kick the can down the road?